Islandora/documentation/docs/user-documentation/objects.md

 ### Drupal Content Types as Islandora Metadata Profiles

 In addition to the basic node properties identified above, Islandora 8 objects (like all Drupal nodes) can have fields, which is where most of what we would think of as descriptive metadata is stored.
-Since a specific set of fields is assigned to a Drupal content type, we can create different "metadata profiles", or in other words groups of required and optional fields, to different Drupal content types.
+Since a specific set of fields is assigned to a Drupal content type, we can create different "metadata profiles", or in other words groups of required and optional fields, as different Drupal content types.
 For example, you might have a content type for a set of repository objects that have very specialized metadata requirements but another content type for generic repository objects that share a more general set of metadata fields.
 The section on [metadata](metadata.md) describes in more detail how fields on Islandora objects work.

 ### Media